rochaporto/helm-foldingathome/README.md

 Check the [values.yaml](values.yaml) file for the available configuration.

 The default config works, but some things you might be interested in changing:
-* user and team: if you have your own values for Folding@Home
+* user and team: if you have your own values for Folding@Home (defaults to CERN team)
 * requests and limits: the defaults assume large(ish) nodes, you might want to tune these to better fill the holes in your cluster
 * gpu and smp: in case your nodes have gpus, turn them on